CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/sd-software-installer.md

 **Figure 1.** Copying sd-installer.desktop file to SD desktop.

-Double click the copy of the installer tool in your dekstop to start the software installation tool.
+Double click the copy of the installer tool in your desktop to start the software installation tool.
 In Ubuntu based VMs you need to right-click the and select _Allow Launching_ before  you can use the installer.

 [![sd-installer](../images/desktop/sd-installer2.png)](../images/desktop/sd-installer2.png)